Port Theatre

-The Port Theatre is a venue for performing arts, located in Nanaimo, British Columbia.
-It was built by the Port Theatre Society and the City of Nanaimo, and was officially opened in September 1998.
+The Port Theatre is community arts centre and venue located in Nanaimo, British Columbia.
+It was built by The Port Theatre Society and the City of Nanaimo, and was officially opened in September 1998.

-The building is located on the waterfront, and houses an 800-seat theatre, several galleries, and offices.
+The building is located on the waterfront, and houses an 804-seat theatre, several galleries, and offices.

-The venue is home to the Vancouver Island Symphony Orchestra, and hosts concerts with local, regional, and international artists.
+The venue is home to the Vancouver Island Symphony Orchestra and several local professional and community groups.
+The Society also presents shows from national and international artists.

-The Port Theatre won the 2005 Sterling Award for Business Excellence in Arts/Culture/Entertainment from the Nanaimo Chamber of Commerce, and 2004 the Presenter Organization of the Year by the Canadian Arts Presenting Association.
+The Port Theatre won the 2005 Sterling Award for Business Excellence in Arts/Culture/Entertainment from the Nanaimo Chamber of Commerce, 2004 the Presenter Organization of the Year by the Canadian Arts Presenting Association, and named the 2025 BC Live Performance Network Presenter of the Year for their role in boundary pushing programming, reconciliation, and leadership.